 Out of Sight But Not Out of Mind

 To reframe means to adjust the volume of the emotion attached to memories.
 People, places, and things may be “out of sight, but not out of mind.”
 They occupy your awareness make their presence positive.
 Learning to reframe these memories gives them a positive rather than negative impact.
 If the emotional weight interferes with your daily activities, investigate this strategy.
-A subset of a soul connection is what people refer to as a “soul mate.”
+A subset of a soul connection.
+People refer to this as a “soul mate.”
 This kind of connection distinguishes itself from others with an immediate recognition of something unusual, or special.

-In any case, one way to tell if you are dealing with a soul link is that it brings you a sense of peace.
+One way to tell if you are dealing with a soul link is that it brings you a sense of peace.
 The link should not bring up negative emotions.
-If it does, then it’s a sign you need to engage in some inner work to help with past trauma.
+If it does, then it’s a warning you need to engage in some inner work to help with past trauma.

-For some, our family of origin was not a positive experience, this too provides us with the opportunity to practice forgiveness.
+For some, our family of origin was not a positive experience.
+This, too, provides an opportunity to practice forgiveness.

 The term sacred ground is a reference to our most closely held beliefs.
 This concept also applies to special physical locations or the connection with our ancestors.